 Sexual Intercourse - If you aren't ready to be a parent, always use protection when having sex, even your first time.
 You can get pregnant the first time you have sex.
 If your partner does not use a condom, his semen will run out of you after having sex for a few days and it will carry his scent.
 It will also mix with your daily discharge and seem different to you.

-The first time can be painful when the hymen breaks upon penetration.
+The first time can be painful when the hymen breaks (stretches, rips or tears) upon penetration.
 There can also be some blood from spotting to actual bleeding.
 Not all girls bleed and not all have pain.
 I never bled but there was a lot of pain.
 There doesn't have to be blood or pain, but due to the fact that most guys don't know what they are doing and girls 'give in' to having sex to please their partner instead of waiting until they are really ready and aroused, pain happens even if blood doesn't.

 The hymen is the thin membrane that sometimes covers the opening to the vagina if you're a virgin.
 Even if you haven't had sex, the hymen can do a bit of a disappearing act due to an overzealous workout at the gym, horseback riding, tampons, and even passionate "heavy petting" with your boyfriend.
 (It's not an impenetrable barrier, anyway, as it has holes to allow menstrual blood to escape.)